Chomolungma/Embedded-Deep-Learning/docker.md

 $ sudo ipconfig eth0 down
 $ sudo ipconfig eth0 up
 ```

+Q: what is the cuda version in current container?
+A: execute command below
+`\# ls -all /usr/local/cuda`

 Q: how to run X window in container?
 A: to check

 Q: can a container get librarys from 2 docker images? example, image1 provides cudnn4, image2 provides geany?
 A:

-Q: what is the cuda version in current container?
-A: execute command below
-`\# ls -all /usr/local/cuda`
+Q: how to access symbolic linked file in host's folder (mapped to docker)?
+A: to check

 ---------------